 Hatboro: The assembly completed four weeks of gospel tent meetings May 31-June 28 when David Petterson and Eugene Higgins preached faithfully each night.
 There was good support from the Christians, and a good number of unsaved out most nights, yet no one professed salvation.
 David, with help from the Christians, also had a week of children’s meetings at this time.
 This truly was a time of sowing as well as refreshment for the saints.

 Indiana: Over 45 different children came to the VBS, with 37 present for the final meeting.
-Josh Valvano (Livingston, NJ) spoke to the children and Kevin Valvano gave valuable help.
+Kevin Valvano gave valuable help.
 Some expressed an interest in coming to further meetings of the assembly.
 Bill Lavery gave the assembly three nights of most appreciated ministry in May.

 Clearview: David Booth and Dan Shutt had almost three weeks of gospel meetings at Clearview Center.
 We are thankful for God’s hand in blessing, both in saving souls and the encouragement of the assembly.
 The assembly is looking forward to building a new Gospel Hall in the community, as land has been purchased and building plans have been submitted to the county for their review.